 Post-Approval Commitments

-After a drug has been approved, there are ongoing responsibilities that drug companies must fulfill, known as post-approval commitments.
-These can include long-term studies or periodic reporting related to Japanese drug quality assurance, adverse event reporting, etc. The Japanese authorities take these commitments seriously, and failure to comply could result in sanctions or even withdrawal of approval for the marketed drug.
+These post-approval commitments are critical for ongoing compliance and include long-term studies, periodic safety update reports (PSURs), and adverse event reporting.
+The Japanese authorities take these commitments seriously, and failure to comply could result in sanctions or even withdrawal of approval for the marketed drug.

 Criteria for Successful Drug Registration in Japan